grumdrig/slog/compiler.md

 	assert factorial(3) == 6

-All functions return a number.
-Absent an explicit `return` statement, a value of zero will be returned if execution reaches the end of the code block.

 Rather than a brace-enclosed block of code, a single expression may stand in as the function body.
 In this case, the value of the expression is implicitly returned by the function.
 For example:

 	func factorialAlso(x) x <= 1 && 1 || x * factorialAlso(x - 1)

+All functions return a number.
+Absent an explicit `return` statement, a value of zero will be returned when execution reaches the end of the code block.

 Macros